Suggestion: Watch the 10 minutes video tutorial before reading this article

 As mentioned, I recommend that you consult with a professional who can help you to prepare the documents needed in advance.

 We’ve already covered labeling requirements when exporting food to China, therefore I won’t go into details here.

 I recommend you to read the article to learn the essentials you need to know.
 For labeling, you need to follow China’s GB (Guobiao) standards.

 After your products arrive in China, CIQ personnel will check your goods to confirm it includes the correct labeling and shipping documents required.

-In case any documents are missing, the goods can be seized or in worst the case, sent back to its original destination.
+In case any documents are missing, the goods can be seized or in the worst case, sent back to their original destination.

 Labeling Requirements when Exporting Food to China